mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 of :math:`0.404 \frac{\text{barn}}{\text{steradian} \cdot \text{atom}}`.
 The output of vanadium reduction is a :ref:`WorkspaceGroup <WorkspaceGroup>` with one entry if the `OutputTreatment` is set to `Sum`, or the same number of entries as input data if `Individual` was selected.
-In the case of `TOF` reduction mode, vanadium counts are integrated around elastic peak positions before normalisation to the expected cross-section.
+In the case of `TOF` reduction mode, vanadium counts are integrated around the elastic peak position for each detector before normalisation to the expected cross-section.

 In case it is desireable to separate cross-sections, for example for diagnostic purposes, it can be done using the reduced data described as above using :ref:`D7AbsoluteCrossSections <algm-D7AbsoluteCrossSections>`